 How to Cook Vegetable Noodles

 To make these noodles, you'll need a medium-sized frying pan with a lid.
 Before cooking the veggie noodles, first peel a large carrot.
 A simple carrot peeler will do the trick!
 Then, cut the cabbage into thin strips.

 Turn the stove top on and set to medium heat, then add the oil.
 After letting the pan heat up, add the cabbage and the carrots.
 Place the lid on the pan and cook on medium heat for 3 minutes.

 After 3 minutes, remove the lid and add the rosemary and salt.
 Cook an additional 3-5 minutes (uncovered), stirring frequently.

 You can toppings such as nuts, seeds or dried fruit.
 I added a handful of dried cranberries, pumpkin seeds and sesame seeds.

 What To Serve with Carrot & Cabbage Noodles

 You'll want to add a decent amount of protein to make this a full meal.
-Anything from salmon to meatballs to eggs would pair well with these noodles.
+Anything from salmon to meatballs to eggs would pair well with this Paleo noodle recipe.